Sharilee obtained a degree in secondary English education from the University of Calgary. She has taught in Canada for 10 years.

-This is a different kind of teacher movie: all of it takes place inside the school, and we never see the students in other settings, like at home or on the street.
-This gives a documentary feel to the film: we are observing this one environment, and do not have much visual variety.
+The Class is a different kind of teacher movie: The whole thing takes place inside the school, and we never see the students in other settings, like at home or on the street.
+This gives a documentary feel to the film.

-Based on a semi-biographical novel, written by Francois Begaudeau, who is the teacher in the movie, playing himself, the movie is very realistic.
-The style is low-key.
-Although it has the feel of a low-budget documentary movie, with acting that just feels like ordinary people being themselves, this movie's strength is its restraint.
+Based on the semi-autobiographical novel written by Francois Begaudeau, a teacher who plays himself in the film, the story is very realistic.
+The style is low-key and it has the feel of a low-budget documentary, with acting that feels like ordinary people being themselves.
+This movie's strength is its restraint.
 There's no hero rushing in to save the kids, no big transformations.
 This movie comes across a very real, and is interesting to watch for that reason.

 Real Life Factor: The movie seems very realistic and does not push for drama.
-It is based on the book written by the teacher in the movie.
-What makes it even more real is that the teacher plays himself.
+It is based on the semi-autobiographical book written by the teacher.
+What makes it even more real is that the teacher plays himself in the movie.